 - Increasing student attachments to school and positive school culture through school district discipline policy reform for alcohol, tobacco, and other drugs (ATOD) school offenses, to include alternatives to suspensions programs

-The Douglas County Youth Substance Abuse Prevention Coalition is committed to reducing underage drinking, underage marijuana use, prescription drug misuse and abuse, and tobacco use among youth ages 12-25 in Douglas County.
+The Douglas County Healthy Youth Coalition is committed to reducing underage drinking, underage marijuana use, prescription drug misuse and abuse, and tobacco use among youth ages 12-25 in Douglas County.